New Mother Calls Her Friend Out For Fawning Over A Puppy Instead of Her Baby

 You do you, OP.

 Reddit unanimously agrees that OP was not the a**hole in this situation.
-In fact, people think that the parents treated OP awfully for not loving their child as much as they expected.
+In fact, people believe that the parents treated OP poorly for not loving their child as much as they expected.

-They knew beforehand that OP doesn't think much about children but she was such a good friend that she made extra effort to help them out with their newborn voluntarily.
+They knew beforehand that OP doesn't think much about children, but she was such a good friend that she made an extra effort to help them out with their newborn voluntarily.

-I don't know about you, but that to me is a good friend and great person to be around your child.
+I don't know about you, but to me, that is a good friend and a great person to have around your child.
 What do you think?
-Did the parents raise valid concerns or did they over react?
+Did the parents raise valid concerns, or did they overreact?